 - Super easy to test – there are special libraries created to test React like react-testing-library.

 - Performance – React stores it’s own copy of the DOM (Document Object Model) tree called Virtual DOM.
 When something changes in it, React transfers those changes from the virtual tree to real one and updates the appropriate subcomponents.

 - Support – React JS is created by Facebook and hordes of independent contributors, so there’s no way it’s going to disappear or discontinue in the foreseeable future.
 That means your web applications are safe and sound.

 What companies use React in their web applications?

-Are you ready for a display of crème de la crème, Forbes and Fortune A-listers, tech leaders, user-favourites who put their money on React?
+Are you ready for a display of crème de la crème, Forbes and Fortune A-listers, tech leaders, user-favourites who put their money on React JS?